yash30201/jangle-bundle/README.md

 ## What is Jangle?
 ---
-Jangle is a cross platform chat application which allows users to simultaneously maintain more than one client end points for conversing with other users.
+Jangle is a cross-platform chat application that allows users to simultaneously maintain more than one client endpoint for conversing with other users.

 ---
 ## Jangle App